redhat-ai-dev/ai-rhdh-installer/README.md

-# Red Hat Developer Hub Installer
+# Red Hat Developer Hub Installer for AI Software Templates

 This helm chart installs and configures the following operators: